Kasipallot/Futuboard/README.md

 ## Getting started in a local environment

+### Environment variables

+You will need an environment variable file (.env) in the frontend folder for the frontend and in the root folder for the backend.

+In the frontend folder .env place:
+* VITE_DB_ADDRESS = "your backend address"
+* VITE_WEBSOCKET_ADDRESS = "your websocket address"

+In the backend .env in root place:
+* DB_NAME="Your database name"
+* DB_USER="Your database user"
+* DB_PASSWORD="Your database password"
+* DB_HOST="Your database host"
+* DB_PORT="Your database port"
+* DB_SCHEMA="Your database schema", this is in case two instances of the website with seperate database schemas are needed to run.

+Another way for you to get the backend running will be to fix the django database settings to your liking.

 ### Frontend

 First make sure that you have at least v20 of node installed on your computer.